fyrox-book/fyrox-book.github.io/src/fyrox/scripting/plugin.md

 # }
 ```

-The `override_scene` parameter is a handle to another scene instances that is currently opened in the editor, your game
+The `override_scene` parameter is a handle to a scene instance that is currently opened in the editor, your game
 plugin must handle this parameter and use provided scene, otherwise the run from the editor will not have the edited
 scene.
 If the parameter is undefined (equals to `Handle::NONE`), then there is no scene loaded in the editor or the
 game was run outside the editor.